jatkinson1000/rse-skills-workshop/README.md

 More specifically we cover:

-- Why software engineering principles matter
+- Why software engineering principles matter in research
 - (Virtual) environments and dependencies
 - Code standards and best practice (through PEP)
   - Code formatters and linting/static-analysis tools